MohamedElshowel/The-Movie-Database/README.md

 # The-Movie-Database
-Cloning part of ["The Movie Database"](https://www.themoviedb.org) website using React.js with TypeScript and SASS.
+Cloning part of ["The Movie Database"](https://www.themoviedb.org) website using React.js, TypeScript and SASS.

 ---------------------------------
 ## Table of Contents